Mitadru17/authenticator/README.md

 ## Features

 - User registration with email or mobile
-- OTP verification via email
+- OTP verification via email and SMS
 - Password-based login
 - Social login with Google, GitHub, and LinkedIn
 - JWT-based authentication with access and refresh tokens